msurdi/oauthproxy/README.md

 Licensed under the Apache 2.0 License.

 Disclaimer: Use at your own risk, I can't warranty this software has no security flaws.
-If in doubt, get the source and ensure by yourself it meets your security requirements.

 Introduction